Problem Statement

 Prefix Sum Preparation: First, a 2D

-) and each column corresponds to indices in the string.
+prefix_sumarray is initialized where each row corresponds to a character ('a'to'z') and each column corresponds to indices in the string.
 This array is populated to reflect the cumulative frequency of each character up to each index in the string.Accuracy in Queries: For each query represented by

-.Counting Valid Substrings: For each character present in the queried range, the number of ways to select substrings that start and end with this character is calculated using the formula for combinations (
+startandend, the method calculates the frequency of each character within this range using theprefix_sumdata.
+This is done by calculating the difference between the prefix sums atendandstart-1.Counting Valid Substrings: For each character present in the queried range, the number of ways to select substrings that start and end with this character is calculated using the formula for combinations (

-is the number of occurrences of that character).
+n * (n + 1) // 2, wherenis the number of occurrences of that character).
 The sums of these values over all characters give the total count of valid substrings.Efficiency: The use of

-arrays reduces the time complexity significantly as it avoids recalculating the frequency for each query, instead deriving it from precomputed values.
+prefix_sumarrays reduces the time complexity significantly as it avoids recalculating the frequency for each query, instead deriving it from precomputed values.
 This makes the solution efficient even for large input sizes and multiple queries.

 This method effectively and efficiently computes the number of substrings with the same ending character per each query, leveraging data preprocessing with prefix sums and thoughtful mathematical derivation for substring combinations.